deckhouse/deckhouse/modules/500-upmeter/images/status/README.md

 $ npm run dev
 ```

-Rollup is configured to proxy API calls `/public/api/*` to localhost:8091.
+Vite is configured to proxy API calls `/public/api/*` to localhost:8091.
 So, one can port-forward via SSH to the
 cluster of choice.
 For example,

 ```shell